 The Most Expensive Food In The World: 10 Lavish Alternatives To Your Everyday Dishes

 I thought to put together in an infographic a set of meals that will be lavish alternatives for one day of really expensive culinary journey, featuring the most expensive foods in the world.
-These foods are unabashedly opulent, but before you get upset, many of these items were created for fundraising programs (like an auction).
+These foods are unabashedly opulent and clearly prepared to appeal to customer’s emotions, but before you get upset, many of these alternative culinary items were created for fundraising programs (like an auction).
 Okay, some are truly lavish beyond reason.
 To put their prices in perspective, our total bill by dinner’s end easily matches the annual income of an average American household, whose weekly meal budget is estimated by the U.S. Department of Agriculture to be somewhere from $130 to $250 for a family of four.

-There’s another reason why a dish can be very expensive: the chef sprinkled some diamonds, luxury pearls, or gold as a side attraction, such as the spoon, plate, goblet, or a decor.
+There’s another reason why a dish can be very expensive and the things to look for are hard to miss: the chef sprinkled some diamonds, luxury pearls, or gold as a side attraction, such as the spoon, plate, goblet, or a decor.
 I thought it’s cheating.
 You can always make anything the most expensive by throwing in some diamonds, the most expensive toilet for instance.

-We have more surprises in this day’s menu, from an ice cream whose price leaves you deathly cold, to a putrid cake slice that the ultra rich had craved to buy.
+We have more surprising costs in this day’s menu, from an ice cream whose price leaves you deathly cold, to a putrid cake slice that the ultra rich had craved to buy.

 CHECK OUT OUR INFOGRAPHIC FOR MORE TASTY INFORMATION ABOUT EXPENSIVE FOOD:

 Embed This Image On Your Site (copy code below):